noamraph/nix-pills/pills/02-install-on-your-running.md

     copying Nix to /nix/store..........................

-That\'s the `/nix/store` we were talking about in the first article.
+That's the `/nix/store` we were talking about in the first article.
-We\'re copying in the necessary software to bootstrap a Nix system.
+We're copying in the necessary software to bootstrap a Nix system.
 You can see bash, coreutils, the C compiler toolchain, perl libraries, sqlite and Nix itself with its own tools and libnix.